conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7244/Quickstart/README.md

 ### Connecting to the Things Network (TTN)

 The Things Network is about enabling low power devices to use long range gateways to connect to an open-source, decentralized network to exchange data with Application.
-Learn more about the Things Network [here](https://www.thethingsnetwork.org/docs/).
+Learn more about the Things Network through their [documentation](https://www.thethingsnetwork.org/docs/).

-* First, you should have connected your Gateway to the router in order to access the internet according to the method which has been introduced in the [Accessing the Internet](/Product-Categories/WisGate/RAK7244/Quickstart/#accessing-the-internet) section.
+* First, you should have connected your gateway into the internet through the router according to the method which has been introduced in the [Accessing the Internet](#accessing-the-internet) section.
-* Second, config your Gateway and choose TTN as the LoRa® Server and choose a correct frequency according to the method which has been introduced in the [Configuring the Gateway](/Product-Categories/WisGate/RAK7244/Quickstart/#configuring-the-gateway) section.
+* Second, config your Gateway and choose TTN as the LoRa® Server and choose a correct frequency according to the method which has been introduced in the [Configuring the Gateway](#configuring-the-gateway) section.
 * Now go to the [TTN Website](https://www.thethingsnetwork.org/) and Login.
 You will then see the following page:

 <rk-img